-Here are the best ring lights in 2020
+Here are the best ring lights in 2022

 Why buy a ring light?

-The other day, my friends and I had a Zoom video Secret Santa "party," and we joked that our one friend looked like he was Mr. Robot from the popular USA Network series because his lighting was so dark, completely washing out his face.
+Through 2020 and 2021, I participated in many Zoom and other video meetings and continue to do so this year.
+In one over the holidays, we joked that our one friend looked like he was Mr. Robot from the popular USA Network series because his lighting was so dark, completely washing out his face.
 Imagine looking like that during a business call or virtual meeting?
 So many people worry about having a suitable background when making video calls from their laptop or shooting videos but forget about another important factor: lighting.

 When it comes to lighting, there are lots of ways you can make it better, including webcam lighting.
-One category in particular, however, is ring lights, and it's totally worth investing in.
+However, one category, in particular, is ring lights, and it's totally worth investing in.

 The best ring lights are a simple way to enhance the lighting, so your face looks natural and soft without harsh lights or darkened tones.
 And while the best ring light chosen in this guide isn't technically shaped like a ring, it functions in the same way as the others.
 Not only is the Lume Cube Video Conferencing Lighting Kit designed specifically for use with laptops.
-Simultaneously, most ring lights are made primarily for use with a phone or for improving selfies and vlogging, but it has a ton of useful features.
+Simultaneously, most ring lights are made primarily for use with a phone or for improving selfies and vlogging, but they have many useful features.
 You can adjust brightness by choosing from a wide range of lighting options, use it for up to 14 hours on the built-in battery, and take it with you because it's small and lightweight.

 Sure, it's more expensive than some of the others.
 But if you are doing a lot of video calls and meetings, vlogging, or other activities that require great lighting with your laptop, it's a no-brainer investment.
-If you're on a budget, though, or have less frequent lighting needs, any of the other options on this list are worth considering.
+If you're on a budget, though, or have less frequent lighting needs, any of the other options are worth considering.

 Credits — The team that worked on this guide

-Christine Persaud resides in Toronto, Ontario, Canada, and has been working from home for six-plus years.
-In addition to tech, she loves TV, cooking, baking, wine, and her eight-year-old son.
+Christine Persaud resides in Toronto, Ontario, Canada, and has been working from home for eight-plus years.
+In addition to tech, she loves TV, cooking, baking, wine, and spending time with friends and family, including her clever and sweet 10-year-old son.

 We may earn a commission for purchases using our links.
 Learn more.

-Here are the best webcam lighting to improve your Zoom calls
+Here are the best webcam lighting options to improve your Zoom calls

-If you find that the lighting is always off when you're on Zoom video conference calls, whether it's too harsh or too dark, webcam lighting can help.
-And there are some of the best webcam lighting products you can find.
+If you find the lighting is always off when you're on Zoom video conference calls, whether too harsh or too dark, webcam lighting can help.
+And these are some of the best webcam lighting products you can find.

+These are the best Samsung Galaxy Watch 4 Classic bands you can buy

+If you need some help finding the right Samsung Galaxy Watch 4 Classic band for your needs, we've got your back!
+Here are some of the best Samsung Galaxy Watch 4 Classic bands to keep you looking stylish.